cmsmcq/ixml-tests/A/worklog.md

 * If any π in Π  is nullable, then the start-state of the Mealy machine (call it *q*<sub>0</sub> is also a final state, and the arc from *q*<sub>0</sub> to *q*<sub>0</sub> can be traversed at will without consuming any input symbols.
 So if the nonterminal *S* in the grammar for ixml is a pseudo-terminal (and it should be), then the set of pseudo-terminals won't be uniquely tokenizable.

-* If any π in Π has a cycle involving both a first state and a final state, then any word in *L(π)* is the prefix of infinitely many other words in the language, and Π won't be uniquely determinizable.  (*S* again, but also *name*.)
+* If any π in Π has a cycle involving both a first state and a final state, then any word in *L(π)* Is the prefix of infinitely many other words in the language, and Π won't be uniquely determinizable.  (*S* again, but also *name*.)

 If each language in Π included some sentences not included in any other language in Π, we could reduce each language to that core and make a modified set of pseudo-terminals that were disjoint.
 But that would not suffice to guarantee unique tokenizability, and it's not given in any case.